Injured and Innocent Spouse Claims

 Limitations of Innocent or Injured Spouse Claims

-The Innocent and Injured Spouse Claims have several caveats, guidelines and time constraints that complicate the process and greatly narrow the group of taxpayers who may be able to take advantage of these types of relief.
+The Innocent and Injured Spouse Claims have several caveats, guidelines, and time constraints that complicate the process and greatly narrow the group of taxpayers who may be able to take advantage of these types of relief.

 Both the Injured and Innocent Spouse claims are further complicated based on the state you lived in at the time of filing.
 If you lived in a Community Property state, it is unlikely you will receive any relief.
-Community Property states consider married taxpayers to be jointly and severally liable for each other’s debts and assets.

 In the following sections, we will outline the IRS guidelines to determine eligibility for either claim.